 Format of the letter

-When writing an Eagle Scout letter of recommendation, you should follow a specific format.
+When writing the letter, you should follow a specific format.
 If you include all of the necessary information, you will be able to write a recommendation letter for the candidate that is appropriate and effective.

-Ensure that you have reviewed the Scout Oath and Scout Law before writing the recommendation letter.
+Ensure you have reviewed the Scout Oath and Scout Law before writing the letter.

 You might receive a questionnaire or form that you must fill out and provide details as a reference.